A clearer path to action

 The site can be flipped into an accessible color mode for users who need enhanced contrast.

-The site fosters a sense of community and brings the magic of in-person interactions onto the small screen.
-It helps busy volunteers stay up to date on issues, events, and campaigns.
+The app fosters a sense of community and brings the magic of in-person interactions onto the small screen.
+It helps volunteers keep track of their work and stay up to date on issues, events, and campaigns.

 The weekend after we launched the site, a gunman killed 22 people in El Paso, Texas.
 The next day another 9 people were killed in Dayton, Ohio.
 We were stunned to see our “rapid response” tools needed so immediately.
 As a direct result of the new system, Moms Demand Action was able to raise almost $150,000 in three days.
 And our new homepage tooling prompted over 11,000 people to sign an urgent petition.
 These numbers far outpaced the capabilities of the previous website.